 Randall Lee's practice focuses on representing companies, financial services firms and individuals in investigations by the US Securities and Exchange Commission, the US Department of Justice, and other regulatory and law enforcement agencies.
 He has led internal corporate investigations on behalf of management and boards of directors in the US, Europe, Asia, and Latin America, and he represents companies in complex civil litigation in federal and state court.
-Mr. Lee is the partner-in-charge and founding partner of WilmerHale's Los Angeles office.
-He joined the firm after serving as Regional Director for the Pacific Region of the US Securities and Exchange Commission (SEC) from 2001 to 2007, and before that as an Assistant US Attorney.
+Mr. Lee is the founding partner of WilmerHale's Los Angeles office, and joined the firm after serving as Regional Director for the Pacific Region of the US Securities and Exchange Commission (SEC) from 2001 to 2007, and before that as an Assistant US Attorney.

 Mr. Lee has substantial experience in matters involving the Foreign Corrupt Practices Act (FCPA), accounting and disclosure issues, insider trading, regulations governing SEC-registered investment advisers and broker-dealers, and anti-money laundering and Bank Secrecy Act issues.